 [Click on image to enlarge and download PNG file]

-The members of The Cochrane Collaboration are organised into groups, known as 'entities', of which there are five different types:
+Cochrane's members are organised into groups of which there are five different types:

 - Cochrane Review Groups are made up of people who prepare, maintain and update Cochrane Reviews, and people who support them in this process.
 Each Group has an 'editorial base' where a small team of people supports the production of Cochrane Reviews.
 These Groups focus on particular areas of health (for example, Breast Cancer, Infectious Diseases, Multiple Sclerosis, Schizophrenia, Tobacco Addiction).

 - Cochrane Centres (some of which have additional branches) support people in their geographic and linguistic area.
-Dependent on available resources, some Centres are able to provide training, help with translations, networking, etc. Newcomers are encouraged to contact their local Cochrane Centre for information about The Cochrane Collaboration; this can save a lot of time and effort.
+Dependent on available resources, some Centres are able to provide training, help with translations, networking, etc. Newcomers are encouraged to contact their local Cochrane Centre for information about Cochrane; this can save a lot of time and effort.

 - Methods Groups are made up of people who develop the methodology of Cochrane Reviews.

 - Fields focus on dimensions of health care other than specific health problems, such as the setting of care (for example, primary care), the type of consumer (for example, older people), or the type of intervention (for example, vaccines).